MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/procurement/automatic-charges-allocation.md

 ## Set up parameters

 The **Procurement and sourcing parameters** page has a few settings that are especially relevant when you want to allocate charges automatically.
-Use the **Find auto charges for header** to specify whether charges should automatically be allocated for purchase order header and **Find auto charges for line** to specify whether charges should automatically be allocated for purchase order line.

 To complete this setup, follow these steps.

 1. Go to **Procurement and sourcing \> Setup \> Procurement and sourcing parameters**.
+1. Open the **Prices** tab.
-1. On the **Prices** tab, set the following fields:
+1. On the **Prices** FastTab, make the following settings:
-    - **Find auto charges for header** – Set this field to *Yes*.
+    - **Find auto charges for header** – Specifies whether charges should automatically be allocated for purchase order headers.
+Set this to *Yes* to use automatic allocation of charges.
-    - **Find auto charges for line** – Set this field to *Yes*.
+    - **Find auto charges for line** – Specifies whether charges should automatically be allocated for purchase order lines.
+Set this to *Yes* to use automatic allocation of charges.

 ## Set up charges codes